arrow-kt/arrow-website/content/docs/learn/typed-errors/nullable-and-option.md

 <!--- KNIT example-option-01.kt -->
 <!--- TEST assert -->

-When run this code with an `emptyList`, or a non-empty list it seems to work as expect.
+Running this code with an `emptyList` or a non-empty list seems to work as expected.

 :::danger Unexpected result
-If we run this function with a list that contains `null` as the **first** value we get an unexpected result.
+We get an unexpected result if we run this function with a list that contains `null` as the **first** value.
 :::

 <!--- INCLUDE